-Among other issues, this population lacks adequate access to high-speed internet, making tactics such as digital advertising less effective.
+Among other differences from their urban-dwelling counterparts, rural populations have decreased access to high-speed internet, making tactics such as digital advertising less effective.
 Rural regions also are often disconnected from conventional advertising and public relations vehicles such as billboards and large daily newspapers.

 Because of these barriers, the rural poor are often forgotten or simply ignored by marketers.
 At a minimum, the demographic is woefully underserved.